webability/WAJAF/readme.txt

 - implement helpmanager.startHelp

 - implement requests ajax from events in 4glnode
-- remove events and requests ajax when stopping the node
 - app.clone, detachNode, attachNode

 - making lab for elements, lab for container in 4gl interfase, standalone and local 4gl